 Ethnic minorities tend to concentrate in urban and in deprived areas.
 How much are occupational segregation and ethnic wage gaps in the UK the result of the geographical location of ethnic minorities?
 Find results for the UK here.

 Wellbeing and Work

+Work and employment affect and are affected by wellbeing.
 We focus on the relationship between wellbeing (life satisfaction) and labour market outcomes:

 1. Is the negative effect of unemployment on life satisfaction the same for everybody?
 Find our initial results here.

 2. Is there always a positive effect of a job change on life satisfaction?

 3. Are happier students more likely to find a job when they first enter the labour market?
 Find our initial results here.

 The Impact of Pension Reforms on Women born in the 1950s

 Women born in the 1950s in the UK have been subjected to successive pension changes which have seriously impacted their welfare and that of their families and communities.
 The WASPI campaign explains the issues in detail.
 We will assess the impact beyond affected women’s incomes (which has thus far been the sole focus of the government’s response) and into wider welfare effects to the women themselves (their mental and physical health) their families and communities (as they are often carers of grandchildren, of partners and other family members as well as volunteers in their communities).

 Find the initial results here, and the non-technical summary here.